stommen/tif285/BayesianStatistics/BayesianParameterEstimation/BayesianParameterEstimation.md

 samples = sampler.chain[:, nwarm:, :].reshape((-1, ndim))
 ```

 If this all worked correctly, the array sample should contain a series of 50,000 points drawn from the posterior.
 Let's plot them and check.
-See results in Fig. [fig:flux-bayesian](#fig:flux-bayesian).
+See results in {numref}`fig-flux-bayesian`.

 ```python